Tiny Tool Closet

 Starting with the white wire shelf on the left: The very top shelf is empty on purpose.
 It's important to have a "landing place" to rest items before putting them away.
 Also, if a family member doesn't know where to put something, it can go here, rather than buried in the wrong drawer.

-Heavy tools (and lightbulbs!) are on the first shelf.
-I love how the protected saw blade cover fits neatly inside the wires, when the saw is resting on the shelf.
+how the protected saw blade cover fits neatly inside the wires, when the saw is resting on the shelf.

 On the middle shelf, I consolidated all the lightbulbs by putting all the indoor lights in plastic totes so they are more protected.
 These totes are labeled for appliances, lamps, rooms etc.